cvat-ai/cvat/site/content/en/docs/manual/advanced/single-shape.md

 A set of controls in the interface of the **Single Shape** annotation mode may vary depends on different settings.

 The image below displays the complete interface, featuring all available fields;
-however, certain fields may be absent depending on the scenario.
+as mentioned above, certain fields may be absent depending on the scenario.
 For instance, when annotating with rectangles, the **Number of points** field will not appear, and if annotating a single class, the **Labels selector** will be omitted.